 - Attend the visa interview

-At the interview, applicants are required to bring their passport, a print of the application form, and a copy of the biometric information receipt.
+At the interview, applicants must bring their passports, a print of the application form, and a copy of the biometric information receipt.

-According to the Global Citizen Solutions Global Passport Index, the US passport took the 1st position in 2022 for its potential, including three individual indicators: Enhanced Mobility Index (10th place), Investment Index (4th place), and the Quality of Life Index (23rd place).
+According to the Global Passport Index, the US passport took the 2nd position in 2023 for its potential, including three individual indicators: Enhanced Mobility Index (17th place), Investment Index (3rd place), and the Quality of Life Index (39th place).

 Do I need a US passport to travel overseas?

 Yes, you need your passport to travel overseas.
 Passports are required for exiting and entering the United States, as well as all other countries.
-When traveling abroad, it is everyone’s obligation to have identification for the sake of proper safety.
+When traveling abroad, everyone must have identification for proper safety.